taichi-dev/taichi_benchmark/README.md

 <img src="poisson/fig/bench.png" width="400">
 </p>

-# Gaps for Improvement
+## Gaps for Improvement

-We have noticed certain amount of performance gap against manually optimized CUDA code in the [N-body](./n-body) and [2D stencil](./stencil2d) benchmarks.
+We have also noticed certain amount of performance gap against manually optimized CUDA code in the [N-body](./n-body) and [2D stencil](./stencil2d) benchmarks.
 We are working on the Taichi compiler to shrink the performance gaps.
 Welcome contribution!
 <p align="center">
 <img src="n-body/fig/bench_roofline.png" width="400">